Reinterpreting Landauer conductance, solving the quantum measurement problem, grand unification: Re-interpreting Landauer-Buttiker formalism

 One can present three very strong evidences in favor of this view.
 First is that this is supported by the enormously successful Landauer-Buttiker formalism as will be shown in sub-section 2.1.
 Second is that it leads to a natural understanding of what happens in a measurement on a quantum system, that is, solves the measurement problem in quantum mechanics as will be shown in sub-section 2.2.
-Third is that it leads to a definition of time in a quantum system that is fully consistent with STR and GTR, and this time does not crop up in the von Neumann's axiomatic framework of quantum mechanics and has been missed so far.
+Third is that it leads to a definition of time in a quantum system that is fully consistent with STR and GTR, and this time does not crop up in the von Neumann's axiomatic framework of quantum mechanics and has been missed so far, but it exists in nature as will be shown in Fig. 5.
 These points will be exemplified through calculations below.
 This also implies that unlike in von Neumann quantum mechanics or any other version, we do not have a quantum dynamics extending from $-\infty$ to $\infty$ and that can naturally remove certain divergences.